UPDATED March 23, 2020

 - Wash hands often, for at least 20 seconds, using soap and water.
 If soap and water are unavailable, use an alcohol-based hand sanitizer.

 - Cough or sneeze into the inside of your elbow or a tissue, and then throw the tissue away.

-- Don't get close to anyone who has cold or flu-like symptoms.
+- Stay at least six feet away from anyone who has cold or flu-like symptoms.

 - Contact your health care provider if you have a fever, cough or difficulty breathing.

 4. What are the symptoms of the novel coronavirus?

 Symptoms can include fever, dry cough and shortness of breath.
 In more severe cases, infection can cause pneumonia or breathing difficulties.
 Within China, the known case fatality rate (CFR, the proportion of cases who die) is approximately 2 percent, although epidemiologists caution this figure may be high, as many people with mild or no symptoms are never diagnosed.
 Symptoms can appear as quickly as two days after initial exposure, or up to two weeks later.

 5. Can children get coronavirus?